Elijah-Ugoh/Parkinsons-Diseases-Genetics/5_PRS_Computation.md

 R < PRS_analysis.R --no-save
 ```

-## Using PRSice
+## PRS Calculation Using PRSice
 To run PRS calculation using PRSice, the following files are required:
 - Published GWAS or summary statistic or base data
-- QC'ed, Imputed target data (plink files for the MPBC cohort)
+- QC'ed, imputed target data (plink files for the MPBC cohort)
 - LD reference dataset (necessary if sample data is less than 500 individuals)
 - Covarariates file (optional)